 In 2014, we entered into a resecuritization transaction, pursuant to which we created a special purpose entity ("SPE") to facilitate the transaction (the "Resecuritization").
 We determined that the SPE was a variable interest entity ("VIE") and that the VIE should be consolidated by us under ASC 810-10 and treated as a secured borrowing (the "Consolidated VIE").
-As of March 31, 2017 and December 31, 2016, the principal balance of the consolidated tranche was \$20.0 million and \$21.6 million, respectively.
-As of March 31, 2017 and December 31, 2016, the fair value of the consolidated tranche issued by the Consolidated VIE was \$19.9 million and \$21.5 million, respectively, which is classified as an asset in the "Non-Agency" line item and as a liability in the "Securitized debt, at fair value" line item on our consolidated balance sheets.
-The cost of financing on March 31, 2017 and December 31, 2016 on the consolidated tranche was 3.89% and 3.87%, respectively.
+As of June 30, 2017 and December 31, 2016, the principal balance of the consolidated tranche was \$18.8 million and \$21.6 million, respectively.
+As of June 30, 2017 and December 31, 2016, the fair value of the consolidated tranche issued by the Consolidated VIE was \$18.8 million and \$21.5 million, respectively, which is classified as an asset in the "Non-Agency" line item and as a liability in the "Securitized debt, at fair value" line item on our consolidated balance sheets.
+The cost of financing on June 30, 2017 and December 31, 2016 on the consolidated tranche was 3.78% and 3.87%, respectively.
 See Note 2 to the Notes to Consolidated Financial Statements (unaudited) for more detail.

 In February 2016, we originated a \$12.0 million commercial loan and, at closing, transferred a 15.0% or \$1.8 million participation interest in the loan (the "Participation Interest") to an unaffiliated third party.
-The Participation Interest bears interest at a rate of LIBOR+10.00% with a LIBOR floor of 0.25%.
+The Participation Interest at a rate of LIBOR+ 10.00% with a LIBOR floor of 0.25%.
 We determined that the Participation Interest should be consolidated under ASC 860 due to the fact that the sale of the Participation Interest did not meet the sales criteria established under ASC 860.
-The commercial loan was paid off in full during the three months ended March 31, 2017.
+The commercial loan was paid off in full in February 2017.
 The principal and interest due on the Participation Interest was paid from these proceeds.